mbzadegan/FortranBSD/README.md

 ```/home/pfs/project/fortranbsd```

-It could be done by:
+It could be done by the following command, but make sure to execute it in the folder of uploading files:

 ```scp -r * mbzadegan@web.sourceforge.net:/home/pfs/project/fortranbsd/```